-I am interested in teaching yoga as a method of cross-training for sports, and I regularly tailor classes to address common areas of sports associated weakness to help prevent injury and improve performance.
+I am interested in teaching yoga as a method of cross-training for sports to help prevent injury and improve performance, as well as quality of life outside of sporting events and achievements.
 As a keen road cyclist, I have been running a Yoga for Cyclists Winter Training course in Oxford since 2015.
 I am the current Women’s Officer for the Cowley Road Condors, a Level 1 British Cycling Coach and co-founder of VeloVedic, cycling and yoga events.